 - Ignition Casino – Originally catering to USA players, Ignition Casino has opened its doors to Australians, offering slots, video poker and table games from Bodog, Rival and RealTime Gaming.

 Each of these casino sites offers a welcome bonus for new players, so you can get more bang for your buck from the get-go.
 Read our reviews to find out more.

 How to deposit AUD for real money play

 Deposits and withdrawals in Australian dollars (AUD) are widely accepted by leading online casinos, but this may be set to change as the new 2017 law amendments settle in.
 Australia-only payment provider POLi stopped servicing the online gambling industry ahead of the IGA changes and only time will tell if larger financial institutions follow suit.
 For now, Aussies have plenty of choice when it comes to depositing real money to play pokies with at an online casino, with popular deposit options including Visa, MasterCard, Neteller, Skrill, Paysafecard, Flexepin, ecoPayz, Entropay and direct bank transfers.

 To play for real money, sign up for an account with a reputable, licensed online casino and head to the banking/cashier/deposit section.
 Here you will see a full list of the payment options accepted by your chosen casino (each casino site is different).
 Click to select your payment method, enter the amount of funds you wish to transfer, then follow the prompts to complete your transaction.
-Most deposits are processed on the spot, so you can start playing online casino games like blackjack, roulette, poker, scratchies and slot games straight away.
+Most deposits are processed on the spot, so you can start playing online casino games like blackjack, roulette, poker, scratchies, live dealer titles and slot games straight away.
 Rest assured the best online casinos will have plenty of payment options.